spraphul/Jalpc/_posts/2017-10-06-3-Years-in-Kanpur.md

 The second reason for this long blog is to make the students of Kanpur realise what one needs to do when there is a dream to fulfill and how it feels when things do not happen to your expectations.
+And buddy!
+Kanpur is not like KOTA.
+It has its different style.
+You will struggle a lot if you are an outsider and has no one to guide you.
+I was an outsider, I had no one to guide, and I struggled too.
+Hope the story ahead helps!!

 So, finally wasting no more lines and dedicating those to my Parents, my brother, my teachers, and my friends